What to Expect

 The First Session

-By the end of the session, most people have a sense of whether this feels like a workable fit.
+By the end of the first session, most people have a sense of whether it feels like a good fit.

-Most people start with weekly or biweekly sessions.
-We choose a rhythm that feels supportive and realistic.
+Most people begin with weekly or biweekly sessions.
+Together, we'll find a rhythm that feels supportive and realistic.

 Next Steps